jui2000/state-change-re/README.md

 ## Data

 We use the LDC2011T07 dataset and pre-process it, even add manual annotations for our usecase.
+We provide indexes of the data we have used so that the actual data can be retrived.

 You can run the get_original.py file to get the actual sentences, tokens and subject-object names in sentences by giving the dataset directory as input path.

 You can run: